Currency lads and lasses: Usage

-As applied to people rather than money, the term originally had derogatory connotations like Ben– by the early 1820s, "currency had stuck for male and female native-born and everyone knew what it implied".
+As applied to people rather than money, the term originally had derogatory connotations – by the early 1820s, "currency had stuck for male and female native-born and everyone knew what it implied".
 However, it was soon reclaimed by the native-born as a positive term, in order to distinguish themselves from more recent arrivals.
 In Two Years in New South Wales, published in 1827, Peter Miller Cunningham wrote: "Our colonial-born brethren are best known here by the name of Currency, in contradistinction to Sterling, or those born in the mother-country.
 The name was originally given by a facetious paymaster of the 73rd Regiment quartered here–the pound currency being at that time inferior to the pound sterling."
 In 1832, Horatio Wills – born in Sydney in 1811 to a convict father – founded The Currency Lad.
 It was "the first newspaper published in the colony which specifically set out to protect the interests of the native-born".